deshaw/pyflyby/doc/README.txt

 Forgetting imports
 ------------------

-Occasionally you may have reason to "forget" entries from the database of known imports.
+Occasionally you may have reason to tell pyflyby to "forget" entries from the database of known imports.

 You can put the following in any file reachable from $PYFLYBY_PATH: